Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-59546 affects DNN (formerly DotNetNuke), an open-source web content management platform in the Microsoft ecosystem.
-The vulnerability was discovered and disclosed on September 23, 2025, impacting versions prior to 10.1.0.
-The issue allows administrators and content editors to set HTML in module titles that could include JavaScript, potentially enabling XSS-based attacks (GitHub Advisory).
+DNN (formerly DotNetNuke), an open-source web content management platform in the Microsoft ecosystem, was found to contain a stored XSS vulnerability (CVE-2025-59546) prior to version 10.1.0.
+The vulnerability allows administrators and content editors to set HTML in module titles that could include malicious JavaScript code, potentially leading to XSS-based attacks (GitHub Advisory).

-The vulnerability has been patched in DNN version 10.1.0.
-Additionally, a security setting has been added in the Security module within the Persona Bar to control this functionality.
-Users are advised to upgrade to version 10.1.0 or later to address this security issue (GitHub Advisory).
+The vulnerability has been patched in DNN Platform version 10.1.0.
+A security setting has been added to the Security module in the Persona Bar to control HTML functionality in module titles.
+Users are advised to upgrade to the patched version to mitigate the risk (GitHub Advisory).

 Source: This report was generated using AI